utrad-ical/circus-docs/docs/dev/api-examples/mylists.md

 Returns an array of objects with the following properties.

 `myListId`
-: The ID of a mylist. (string)
+: The ID of the mylist. (string)

 `resourceType`
-: The type of items in a mylist. (string)
+: The type of items in this mylist. (string)

 `name`
-: The name of a mylist. (string)
+: The name of the mylist. (string)

 `public`
-: Indicates whether it is a public mylist or not. (boolean)
+: Indicates whether this is a public mylist or not. (boolean)

 `editors`
-: A list of user or group that can edit a mylist. (array)
+: A list of user or group that can edit this mylist. (array)

 `createdAt`
-: The date a mylist was created, in UTC format. (date)
+: The date a mylist was created, in ISO format. (date)

 ```json title="Example"
 [